List of ice cream varieties by country: Finland

 The first ice cream manufacturer in Finland was the Italian Magi family, who opened the Helsingin jäätelötehdas in 1922 and Suomen Eskimo Oy.
 Other manufacturers soon spawned, like Pietarsaaren jäätelötehdas (1928–2002).

-Finland's first ice cream bar opened at the Lasipalatsi in 1936, and at the same time another manufacturer, Maanviljelijäin Maitokeskus started their production.
+Finland's first ice cream bar opened at the Lasipalatsi in 1936, and at the same time another manufacturer, Maanviljelijäin Maitokeskus, started their production.

 Today, the two largest ice cream manufacturers are Ingman and Nestlé (who bought Valiojäätelö).
 Finland is also the leading consumer of ice cream in Europe, with 13.7 litres per person in 2003.

 France

-In 1651,François Procope opened an ice cream café in Paris and the product became so popular that during the next 50 years another 250 cafés opened in Paris.
+In 1651, François Procope opened an ice cream café in Paris and the product became so popular that during the next 50 years another 250 cafés opened in Paris.
 Some people eat heart or log shaped cakes made of ice cream on New Year's Eve or New Year's Day.

 Places who make and sell ice cream in France are called glaciers.
-They sell ice-creams, called glaces in French, of different flavours and some of them are typically French.
-One of the most traditional is the glace plombières invented in 1815 and still very popular in family events like weddings.
-The glace à la Chantilly made with chantilly are also very common and were created during the 17th century.
+They sell ice-creams, called glaces in French, of different flavors and some of them are typically French.
+One of the most traditional is the glace plombières invented in 1815 and still popular in family events like weddings.
+The glace à la Chantilly made with chantilly are also common and were created during the 17th century.
 Another traditional ice-cream is the fontainebleau created in the 18th century near Paris.
-Nowadays French ice-creams with a base of fromage blanc are found especially in the country side were farmers make artisanal fromage blanc.
+Nowadays French ice-creams with a base of fromage blanc are found especially in the countryside where farmers make artisanal fromage blanc.

-Here are some traditional French recipes that we can find in glaciers:
+Here are some traditional French recipes found in glaciers:

-Café liégeois: sweetened coffee, coffee-flavoured ice cream and chantilly cream.
+Café liégeois: sweetened coffee, coffee-flavored ice cream and chantilly cream.

 Peach Melba: peaches and raspberry sauce with vanilla ice cream.

 Bombe glacée: ice cream dessert frozen in a spherical mould.

 Dame blanche: vanilla ice cream with whipped cream, and warm molten chocolate.

 Poire belle Hélène: pears poached in sugar syrup served with vanilla ice cream and chocolate syrup.